 IMPACT INVESTING HAS RAPIDLY EVOLVED.
 When it first came into vogue nearly 30 years ago, the idea was largely met with skepticism.
 Investments that hinged on values were considered philanthropic gestures practiced by a handful of investors trying to make a statement.
 Many values-based investors used strategies that depended on avoidance: Effect change by screening out companies and products they saw as negative, such as alcohol or tobacco.
 But that technique limited investments and created portfolio gaps.

 Over the last decade, impact investing has reached the next level, partly due to investors' views of our interconnected economy, combined with greater sophistication in tracking and analysis of markets.
 Investors are helping to drive the era of "conscious consumers," who are shopping at organic stores, buying goods from companies with clear social missions and driving cars that are environmentally friendly.

 "With these strategies, we see a real combination of social impact and financial returns.
-It's not just one or the other." — Christopher J. Wolfe, Head of the Merrill Lynch Chief Investment Office
+It's not just one or the other." — Chris Hyzy, chief investment officer for Bank of America Global Wealth & Investment Management

-"With these strategies, we see a real combination of social impact and financial returns," says Christopher J. Wolfe, head of the Merrill Lynch Chief Investment Office.
+"With these strategies, we see a real combination of social impact and financial returns," says Chris Hyzy, chief investment officer for Bank of America Global Wealth & Investment Management.
 "It's not just one or the other.
 There's no doubt that impact investing allows investors' capital to contribute to positive social return."

 Meanwhile, today's investors are mindful that business and society don't operate in separate spheres.
 This situation is prompting investors to seek out companies they believe will have a competitive advantage over their peers by using sustainable business strategies.
 That doesn't mean putting social or environmental issues before returns; rather, it means considering the needs of a company's various stakeholders—including employees and the surrounding community—and striking a balance that works for everyone.